DIKU-EDU/remarks/README.md

 To support more exotic setups, `remarks` can also work with directories:

-  * If supplied with a directory path, `remarks` looks for files ending in `.mrk` inside that directory, and comprehends the files, as above, in lexicographic filename order (e.g., [directory-with-mrk-files](samples/organization/directory-with-mrk-files)).
+  * If supplied with a directory path, `remarks` looks for files ending in `.mrk` inside that directory, and comprehends the files as above, in lexicographic filename order (e.g., [directory-with-mrk-files](samples/organization/directory-with-mrk-files)).